oxequa/realize/README.md

     ```
     $ go get github.com/tockins/realize
     ```

-- From the root of your project/projects:
+- From the root of a project/projects:

     ```
-    $ realize start
+    $ realize add
     ```

-    Will create a realize.config.yaml file with a default settings.
+    If not exists already, It will create a realize.config.yaml file.

-    You can even pass custom parameters for your project.
+    You can even pass custom parameters for add the project.
 This is a list of the supported fields:

     ```
     --name="Project Name"  -> Name, if not specified takes the working directory name